pinalikefruit/pinalikefruit.github.io/_attack_vectors/governance-attacks.md

 The attack surface of a DAO is defined by its core components:

 * **Voting Tokens**: These grant the right to vote on proposals.
-The fundamental assumption is that owning these tokens aligns incentives.
+The assumption is that owning these tokens aligns incentives.

 * **Proposals**: These are executable bundles of code that can make changes to the protocol if passed.
 The danger lies in what a proposal is allowed to do.